Bereavement Support Groups

 The Lighthouse Community

-Any child or youth, between the ages 3 to 18, who has experienced the death of a loved one can join a group.
-Most of our families come from Halton and Peel.
-The death may be that of a parent, primary caregiver, brother, sister, or close youth friend.
-Parents and guardians are welcome to attend the adult peer support groups that meet at the same time as the children’s groups.
+Any child or teen who has experienced the death of an immediate family member or very close friend can join a group.
+Parents and guardians are welcome to attend the adult peer support groups which are offered at the same time as the children/teen groups.

 Joining a peer support group